dotnet/docs/docs/ai/conceptual/prompt-engineering-in-dot-net.md

 Supporting content is text that an instruction uses as input but isn't the subject of the instruction.
 The instruction must refer to the supporting content.

-Suppose you use the instruction **Summarize US Presidential accomplishments** to produce a list.
+Suppose you use the instruction **"Summarize US Presidential accomplishments"** to produce a list.
 The model might organized and order it in any number of ways.
 But what if you want the list to group the accomplishments by a specific set of categories?
-You could adjust your instruction by appending **&nbsp;grouped by category** to it, but a model is unlikely to correctly determine which specific categories you want.
+You could adjust your instruction by appending **"&nbsp;grouped by category"** to it, but a model is unlikely to correctly determine which specific categories you want.

 To make sure the model uses the categories you want, you could append supporting content to specify your categories and adjust your instruction accordingly.
 You could add a line of supporting content below the instruction and then change the instruction so it refers to the supporting content: